splitsploit/laravel-rce/README.md

       # use python2
       python laravel.py

-# im not own this tools, big thanks to Zeerx & Xploitsec-ID
+- im not own this tools, big thanks to Zeerx & Xploitsec-ID
+- Also thanks to JogjaXploit Official Team